CHAPTER Eng

 agreed upon settlement or consent decree.

-subjected to disciplinary action related to professional conduct by the
+licensee has been subjected to disciplinary action related to professional

-licensing authority of another jurisdiction has been received, the OPLC shall
+conduct by the licensing authority of another jurisdiction has been received,

-issue an order providing the opportunity for a hearing and directing the
+the OPLC shall issue an order providing the opportunity for a hearing and

-licensee to demonstrate why reciprocal discipline should not be imposed in New
+directing the licensee to demonstrate why reciprocal discipline should not be

-the board shall impose one or more of the disciplinary sanctions authorized by
+impose one or more of the disciplinary sanctions authorized by RSA 310:12.

 a.
 The seriousness of the